 JADS conducts cutting edge data science research and offers great business opportunities with a continually growing ecosystem.
 We partnered up with 300+ other organizations and businesses to shape their data-driven future.
 We do this with different partnership possibilities.
-Like working together with our PDeng data science trainees on the development of new models specifically for your organization.
-This case describes an Agrifood & Nature challenge that got pivoted by one of our PDEng students:
+Like working together with our EngD (formerly PDEng) data science trainees on the development of new models specifically for your organization.
+This case describes an Agrifood & Nature challenge that got pivoted by one of our EngD students:

 As one of the key players in the global food supply chain, the Netherlands is a leading innovator in food technology.
 Last summer saw the launch of a partnership between two North-Brabant firms, Hendrix Genetics and the Vion Food Group, who are working together with Connecting Agri & Food (CAF) to improve animal health by combining data from the whole pork production chain.
 The partnership is part of the ‘smart pork chain’ project – a project involving the use of data to promote healthy pig growth and development and hence boost the quality of meat production.

 Abe Huisman is responsible for swine R&D at Hendrix Genetics: “Our work revolves around pig breeding programmes – and we would like to develop a novel approach by collecting and analysing slaughterhouse data and combining this with real-time measurements of living conditions at pig farms.
 The smart pork chain project gives us an opportunity to join forces with Vion and CAF in building up a much clearer picture of the type of data that might be available to us, and which we could then use in our breeding programmes.”